Let IT Block show you how easy it is to consolidate your billing in your Amazon Web Services (AWS) console.

 When you have multiple AWS accounts, having to deal with numerous invoices is an unnecessarily added complication.

 Maybe you handle the billing for multiple department accounts, or you administrate the account of numerous clients as a reseller.
 Whatever the reason, consolidated billing is fantastic once you have set it up.
-Let us show you how to do it quickly and without much effort.
+Let us show you the easy way to consolidate billing in AWS console.

 Say you have already prepared all the root user email addresses for each account you wish to make into a sub-account.
 For that, we need to understand a little about AWS organizations.